smilingprogrammer/my-nef/Readme.md

 # Example of a text and its generated semantic triples:

+Text: Donald Trump received a Bachelor of Science degree in economics from the University of Pennsylvania in 1968

 | subject | predicate | object | subject_uri | predicate_uri | object_uri |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Donald Trump  | alumnus  | University of Pennsylvania  | https://dbpedia.org/resource/Donald_Trump | http://dbpedia.org/ontology/alumni | https://dbpedia.org/resource/University_of_Pennsylvania |